Project Management Tools | A Successful Manager But Never A Successful Project?

 Here are two real world examples, both of which I experienced directly.
 They illustrate how some managers learn to thrive on failure and where too much project success actually causes them problems.

 He was a great problem solver.
-If there was a problem, he would jump in and go after it full force.
-He was known to show up and take over meetings and have actions in place and a list of actions folks needed to take.
+If there was a problem he would jump in and go after it full force.
+He was known to show up and take over meetings with a list of actions folks needed to take.
 He “saved” the organization on numerous occasions.
 He was a great guy both as a worker and as a person.
 We had full confidence that things were well in hand, as good as anyone could do it, when he was on top of it.
 He loved what he did.

 I messed him up.
 Big time.
-You see, I took the IT Department and got them out of jumping from crisis to crisis.
+You see, I took the Information Technology (IT) department and got them out of jumping from crisis to crisis.
 That is not quite right.
 I got them to take charge and proactively run things rather than working from crisis to crisis.
 Instead of constant crisis, we now had an IT plan agreed on by all our customers.
 We had an approved budget that covered five years.
-We had a process, driven by the plan embedded in a database, that was spitting out the incremental actions required on a day to day basis.
+We had a process, driven by the IT plan embedded in a database, that was spitting out the incremental actions required on a day to day basis.
 It was humming along nicely.
 We just somehow forgot to inform “Fire Fighter.”

-The problem is, there was no emergency.
-We had already planned for the equipment, budgeted it, and it was already on order and would arrive on-time (because we ordered it early).
+The problem was, there was no emergency.
+We had already planned for the equipment and budgeted for it.
+It was already on order and would arrive on time (because we ordered it on time).
 This we outlined to the group.
 Fire Fighter just kind of deflated.
 Everyone around the table relaxed.

 Fire Fighter thrived on the emergency.
 The organization had rewarded and regularly promoted him for his efforts.
 He needed emergencies.

 After two years, we had not only cleaned up the backlog of software defects but had delivered just about all the new software enhancements that had been requested by our customers.
 Everyone should be happy, yes?
 Well, not really.
 I couldn’t quite put my finger on what was still wrong.
 Relations between departments (e.g., development, configuration management, test, administration and customer management) remained a bit rocky.
-Sure, while we are making changes, people will often be unhappy but once things are working well, everyone should be content again.
+Sure, while we were making changes people will often be unhappy but once things are working well everyone should be content again.

 Everyone was running around.
-We had this defect and that problem, and they needed to be fixed.
-Ad hoc meetings were being called hourly, but everyone was pumped up and moving.
-The Test team was excited; they had found the issues.
-The Configuration Management team was excited; they were waiting to rush the changes into a product build.
-Heck, my boss was excited, and it was his organization that was the source of the defects!
+We had this defect and that problem and they all needed to be fixed now.
+Ad hoc meetings were being called hourly.
+Everyone was pumped up and moving.
+The test team was excited — they had found the issues.
+The configuration management team was excited — they were waiting to rush the changes into a product build.
+Heck, my boss was excited, and it was his organization (my organization) that was the source of the defects!

 Groan.
 Obviously I had done a pretty lousy job.
 I’m gone for a few weeks and everything falls apart.
-I had been feeling pretty good about what we had accomplished, but obviously it was not near good enough.
+I had been feeling pretty good about what we had accomplished.
+Obviously it was not near good enough.

 Or was it?

 It seems that we did indeed have a few software problems.
 Not many, but they were clearly visible and reproducible by many people.
 My investigation showed that my developers had gone a bit light on the process while I was gone.
-It seems the other departments, and possibly my boss, had encouraged them to deliver some software “real fast.”
-What was remarkable to me, however, was everyone working so happily together.
+It seemed that the other departments, and possibly my boss, had encouraged them to deliver some software “real fast.”
+What was remarkable to me, however, was everyone working so happily together as things got bad.

 I came to understand that this organization had thrived, for years, on buggy software.
 Finding a software defect, by anyone, was a badge of honor.
 I even noticed that many non-development people spoke of it as “their” software when it had fixes in it of problems they had reported.